unikraft/eurosys21-artifacts/experiments/fig_15_unikraft-nginx-throughput/README.md

 # Unikraft Nginx TX with varying allocators

 This experiment provides data for Fig. 15.
-The performance of NGINX is evaluated with wrk (1 minute, 14 threads, 30 conns, static 612B HTML page).
+Similary to Fig. 13, we evaluate the performance of NGINX with wrk (1 minute, 14 threads, 30 conns, static 612B HTML page).
+In this experiment, we evaluate Unikraft's ability to vary memory allocators.

 ## Usage